Richard Lounsbery Foundation: Mission

-The Richard Lounsbery Foundation aims to enhance national strengths in science and technology through support of programs in the following areas: research that helps build bridges between outstanding groups outside the US and American science; joint international research between nations in conflict; science and technology components of US policy issues; elementary and secondary science and math education, especially in New York City and Washington, D.C.; historical studies and contemporary assessments of key trends in the natural sciences; and start-up assistance for establishing the infrastructure of research projects or new fields of research.
-Among international initiatives, the foundation has a long-standing priority in French-American cooperation.
+The Richard Lounsbery Foundation aims to enhance national strengths in science and technology through support of programs in the following areas: research that connects groups outside the US and American science; joint international research between nations in conflict; science and technology components of US policy issues; elementary and secondary science and math education, especially in New York City and Washington DC; historical studies and contemporary assessments of key trends in the natural sciences; and start-up assistance for establishing the infrastructure of research projects or new fields of research.
+Among international initiatives, the Foundation has a long-standing priority in French-American cooperation.

-The foundation generally provides seed money or partial support, rarely renews grants for continuing activities, does not normally fund endowments or capital equipment, and aims to achieve high impact by funding novel projects and forward-looking leaders.
+The Foundation generally provides seed money or partial support, rarely renews grants for continuing activities, does not normally fund endowments or capital equipment, and aims to achieve high impact by funding novel projects and forward-looking leaders.

 The foundation takes a special interest in cooperative activities between French and American scholars.
 It may have been the first philanthropic organization to fund the Wikimedia Foundation.
 A prospective Lounsbery grant in late 2004 accelerated Wikimedia to get US Internal Revenue Service approval as an educational foundation in April 2005.

-The foundation's largest and most frequent grantees include the American Museum of Natural History, U.S. National Academy of Sciences, American Association for the Advancement of Science, Institute of International Education, French Académie des Sciences, U.S. Foundation for the Commemoration of the World Wars, and American Academy of Arts and Sciences.
+Some of the foundation's most frequent grantees in the past ten years include the American Museum of Natural History, the American Philosophical Society, U.S. National Academy of Sciences, American Association for the Advancement of Science, BioBus, Inc., Institute of International Education, French Académie des Sciences, U.S. Foundation for the Commemoration of the World Wars, and the Center for the Study of the Presidency & Congress.

-The foundation's recent giving history is published on their website.